NMillard/learnings/software-design/software-achitecture.md

 ### Application layer

-At its core, the application layer is responsibile to implement use cases.
+At its core, the application layer is responsible for implementing use cases.
-It knows about the domain, but has no knowledge of persistence, presentation, or infrastructure.
+It knows about the domain but has no knowledge of persistence, presentation, or infrastructure.
 Events, commands, and queries live here.

 The application also provides interfaces to e.g. a data service (like DbContext in .NET) which the persistence layer will implement.